 While the cornerstone of Parkinson’s disease is worsening symptoms, there are ways to reduce them as the disease advances.
 The most crucial part of the treatment plan is a supportive network, coping tools, and safety measures.
 Coping tools include meditation, tai chi, yoga, or seeing a trusted therapist.

 If balance is becoming a problem, it is crucial to prepare the bathroom with grab bars and remove rugs.
-An occupational therapist can help with other strategies.
+An occupational therapist can help with other strategies to promote safety.

 Unfortunately, treatment cannot cure Parkinson’s disease, but you can manage the symptoms.
 If you suspect that you or a loved one is symptomatic with Parkinson’s disease, contact your healthcare provider or neurologist to start the conversation.

-If you have questions surrounding performing CPR for those with dementia, Pacific ACLS provides courses and an article to give you a more in-depth look.
+If you have questions surrounding performing CPR for those with dementia, Pacific ACLS provides courses and a guide to first aid for people with dementia to give you a more in-depth look.